redis/redis-om-python/docs/fastapi_integration.md

 ## Testing the app

 You should install the app's dependencies first.
-This app uses Poetry, so you'll want to make sure you have that installed first:
+This app uses Poetry, so you'll want to make sure you have Poetry installed first:

     $ pip install poetry